 I intend for this document to be useful to those who are not yet familiar with CVS as well as those who are.
-If you already know how to setup a pserver then you might just skim chapter 2 ("Setup CVS"), or just skip it all together.
+If you already know how to setup a pserver then you might just skim chapter 2 ("Setup CVS"), or skip it all together.

-In addition, I have tried to write at a technical level that would be on par with what I percieve to be the average Interchange user that participates in the interchange-users mailing list.
-It is assumed that the reader can and has setup Interchange and the foundation (or construct) template catalog is working correctly.
+In addition, I have tried to write at a technical level that would be on par with what I perceive to be the average Interchange user that participates on the interchange-users mailing list.
+It is assumed that the reader can and already has setup Interchange and the template catalog (e.g. Foundation) is working correctly.